 No matter the size or shape of your fitness business, if you offer memberships, you will have some members who choose to cancel.
-It’s important to understand why members leave and fix what you can.
-So, future members don’t leave for the same reasons.

-While you may be able to win back some gym members who’ve cancelled, not everyone will want to come back.
-A strategic approach to handling cancellations is essential.
+While you may be able to win back some gym members who want to cancel, not everyone can or should be won back.

 We’re here to help you work out what’s best for your business and members.